donkirkby/live-py-plugin/docs/howitworks.md

 * `Tracer` visits the abstract syntax tree for a module, and adds all the tracing calls.
-* `CodeTracer` is a main control class that coordinates `Tracer` and the import hooks.
-It also loads the main module and prints the results.
+* `TraceRunner` is a main control class that coordinates `Tracer` and the import hooks.
 * `TracedModuleImporter` is an import hook that decides which module should have the tracing calls added when it is imported.
 It's an importer, which means that it is both a finder and a loader.